JuliaText/CoreNLP.jl/README.md

 Usage
 -------

+Interactive mode (uses CoreNLP's command-line interface behind the scenes, suitable for parsing ~20 sentences or less):

 ```julia
 > using CoreNLP
 > corenlp_init("/Users/malmaud/stanford-corenlp-full-2014-01-04") # Replace this with wherever you extracted Stanford's CoreNLP toolkit to.
 This may take a few minutes to execute as the large statistical language models are loaded into memory.